Our Wholistic Woman Story

 Exploration and Growth in Red Rock Country!

-Wholistic Women Living, LLC embarked on their 5th soulful journey to beautiful Sedona, Arizona.
-There was plenty of time to pause and play in a supportive space with certified coaches and reconnect with our wise women selves.
+Wholistic Women Living, LLC is ready to embark on their 6th soulful journey to beautiful Sedona, Arizona.
+There is plenty of time to pause and play in a supportive space with certified coaches and reconnect with our wise women selves.

-Each morning we enjoyed a hot breakfast followed by yoga dance, chakras, crystal energy and gentle yoga.
-Daily creative and personal growth sessions were facilitated by our Wholistic Coaches and fun red rock excursions each day added to the adventure.
-Stargazing and smore’s by the firepit were available every evening.
+Each morning, we enjoy a hot breakfast followed by meditation and movement, like Let Your Yoga Dance to awaken your chakras, crystal energy and gentle yoga.
+Daily journaling and personal growth sessions are facilitated by our Wholistic Coaches with fun red rock excursions added each day to play.

-It was a time to explore, wonder and Be Whole at our Soulful Sedona 2023 Destination Retreat.
+We can’t wait to explore, wonder and Be Whole at our Soulful Sedona 2025 Destination Retreat.

 change